 Using data and performance to solve the access to finance challenge for agri-SMEs

 Read how we used data and performance to develop bankability metrics.
-The new bankability metrics incorporates robust sector data and research deepens the sector’s understanding of how to close the estimated $65 billion annual financing gap for agri-SMEs in Sub-Saharan Africa.
+The new bankability metrics incorporate robust sector data, and research deepens the sector’s understanding of how to close the estimated $65 billion annual financing gap for agri-SMEs in Sub-Saharan Africa.

 A persistent disconnect

 Every day in emerging markets, farmers struggle to access the inputs and markets they need to increase their yields and incomes to improve their livelihoods.
 Though there are innovative financial products and approaches to financing the agricultural sector, medium and small agribusinesses that deliver the essential services to farmers still lack access to funding, which is essential to help them grow.
 On the other hand, lenders have faced challenges in obtaining the right kind of information in lengthy and expensive due diligence processes from these businesses, making them shy away from lending to agri-SMEs.
 Unfortunately, agri-SMEs may not operate to the norms, standards, and expectations of lenders.
 Although there is an increasing number of examples that form outliers in this reality, generally speaking, there are still two different worlds that struggle to understand one another: lender and agri-SME.

 Last year, SCOPEinsight and the Center for Financial Inclusion (CFI), with support from Alliance for a Green Revolution in Africa (AGRA), embarked on creating a bridge between agri-SMEs and financiers.
 The team researched over 90 lenders and industry actors and analyzed SCOPEinsight and the Council on Smallholder Agricultural Finance (CSAF) data to understand some of the driving factors behind the significant financing gap.

 The research revealed the following: